 In 1991, the NH Office of State Planning produced the Squam Lakes Watershed Plan.
 Read the summary of the plan here.

-Squam Lakes Recreationists Mapping Project: Plymouth State University graduate student and SLA employee Andrew Veilleux's master's project research investigates how Squam is used and the opinions of those that enjoy the lakes.
+Squam Lakes Recreationists Mapping Project: Plymouth State University graduate student and SLA employee Andrew Veilleux's master's project research investigates how Squam is used and the opinions of those who enjoy the lakes.